IrisQin17/NLP-Language-Corrector/README.md

 #### Bowen Qin:
 - Worked on Tokenizer: Learning Stanford CoreNLP API and deployed its environment using Maven.
 Successfully developed tokenizer that support German, Spanish, French(which none of the team members have fluency), Chinese and English.
-- GUI design and improvement: Using Swing UI Designer.
+- GUI improvement and core algorithm connection: Using Swing UI Designer.

 #### Ganghao Li:
 - Mainly working on design Data Structure and implement the code of database.
 - Also join the design of modeling about calculate the score in check.java.

 #### Hao Zuo:

 #### Yuan Wei: